learnlearnin/learnlearnin.github.io/src/documents/index.html.md

 ---
+title: "Learn Learnin'"
 description: "A very light insight wiki"
 ---

 I love [computers](/computers/) (running [linux](/linux/)).
 They make life easy.
 I also love the [web](/web/).
 The web enables life on earth.
 Another of my loves is the human [mind](/mind/).
 It allows thinking about all this.
 That brings me to intelligence and [AI](/ai/).

 ## Learning ##
 I believe in [learning](/learning/) things as efficiently as possible.

 ## Welcome to Learn Learnin' ##
 This is a knowledge aggregator.
 You can click on all the links and reach a lot of nice places on the internet to read a lot of nice things about a lot of nice topics.